MEENU1305/A-Predictive-Analysis-on-Banking-Loan-Decisions-using-R/README.md

 The dataset contains 1,000 entries simulating banking loan applications.
 The goal is to predict whether a loan will be approved based on features such as credit history, income, education, and employment status.

-🔢 Variables Used:
+ Variables Used:

 Categorical: Gender, Married, Dependents, Education, Self_Employed, Credit_History, Property_Area, Loan_Status

-Numerical: ApplicantIncome, CoapplicantIncome, LoanAmount, Loan_Amount_Term ⚖️ Statistical Testing
+Numerical: ApplicantIncome, CoapplicantIncome, LoanAmount, Loan_Amount_Term Statistical Testing

-■ Chi-Square Tests (Categorical Associations):
+Chi-Square Tests (Categorical Associations):The Chi-Square Test is a statistical hypothesis test used to determine whether there is a significant association between two categorical variables.
+It compares the observed frequencies in each category to the expected frequencies if the variables were independent.

+Hypotheses for Test of Independence:
+Null Hypothesis (H₀): The two variables are independent (no association).

+Alternative Hypothesis (H₁): The two variables are dependent (there is an association).

+Decision Rule:
+If p-value < 0.05 → Reject H₀ → Variables are associated

+If p-value ≥ 0.05 → Fail to reject H₀ → Variables are independent
-Credit_History vs Loan_Status:

-✅ Result: Highly significant (p < 0.001)
+Credit_History vs Loan_Status: It results in highly significant (p < 0.001)

-🔍 Interpretation: Applicants with good credit history are more likely to have their loans approved.
+Interpretation: Applicants with good credit history are more likely to have their loans approved.

-Education vs Loan_Status:

-❌ Result: Not significant (p > 0.05)
+Education vs Loan_Status: Not significant (p > 0.05)

-🔍 Interpretation: Education does not significantly influence loan approval.
+Interpretation: Education does not significantly influence loan approval.

-■ T-Tests (Numerical Mean Differences):
+T-Tests (Numerical Mean Differences):A T-Test is a statistical hypothesis test used to determine whether there is a significant difference between the means of two groups.
+It is commonly used when the data is numerical and the sample size is small to moderate.

 ApplicantIncome vs Loan_Status:

-✅ Result: Significant (p < 0.05)
+Result: Significant (p < 0.05)

-🔍 Interpretation: Higher applicant income correlates with higher approval chance.
+Interpretation: Higher applicant income correlates with higher approval chance.

 LoanAmount vs Loan_Status:

-✅ Result: Significant (p < 0.05)
+Result: Significant (p < 0.05)

-🔍 Interpretation: Larger loan amounts are slightly less likely to be approved.
+Interpretation: Larger loan amounts are slightly less likely to be approved.

-🤖 Machine Learning Models
+Machine Learning Models

-✅ Decision Tree (rpart):
+Decision Tree (rpart):A Decision Tree is a supervised machine learning algorithm used for classification and regression tasks.
+It models decisions as a tree-like structure of if-else conditions that split data based on feature values.

 Trained with: caret package